langchain-ai/langchain/templates/rag-multi-modal-local/README.md

-# rag-gemini-multi-modal
+# rag-multi-modal-local

-Multi-modal LLMs enable text-to-image retrieval and question-answering over images.
+Visual search is a famililar application to many with iPhones or Android devices: use natural language to search across your photo collection.

+With the release of open source, multi-modal LLMs it's possible to build this kind of application for yourself and have it run on your personal laptop.

+This template demonstrates how to perform visual search and question-answering over a collection of photos.

-You can ask questions in natural language about a collection of photos, retrieve relevant ones, and have a multi-modal LLM answer questions about the retrieved images.
+Given a set of photos, it will use OpenCLIP embeddings to index them, retrieve photos relevant to user question, and use Ollama to run a local, open-source multi-modal LLM to answer questions about the retrieved photos.

-This template performs text-to-image retrieval for question-answering about a slide deck, which often contains visual elements that are not captured in standard RAG.

-This will use OpenCLIP embeddings and [Google Gemini](https://deepmind.google/technologies/gemini/#introduction) for answer synthesis.

 ## Input

-Supply a slide deck as pdf in the `/docs` directory.
+Supply a set of photos in the `/docs` directory.

-By default, this template has a slide deck about Q3 earnings from DataDog, a public techologyy company.
+By default, this template has a toy collection of 3 food pictures.

 Example questions to ask can be:
 ```
-How many customers does Datadog have?
-What is Datadog platform % Y/Y growth in FY20, FY21, and FY22?
+What kind of soft serve did I have?
 ```

+In practice, a larger corpus of images can be tested.

-To create an index of the slide deck, run:
+To create an index of the images, run:
 ```
 poetry install
 python ingest.py